chefdarek/chefdarek.github.io/aboutme.md

 ---
-bigimg: - "img/Nashville Background.JPG" : "Nashville, TN (2017)"
 layout: page
 title: About me
 subtitle: From Fine Dining to Fine Art to Fine Data
+bigimg: "img/Nashville Background.JPG" : "Nashville, TN (2017)"

 ---

 Hi.
-My name is Darek Tidwell.
+My name is Darek.
+Currently, I am in Nashville, TN but am open to travel and relocation.

-**In the past:**
+In the past:

 - Multiple medals and recognition in Martial Arts
 - [C.I.A.](https://www.ciachef.edu/) Graduate (think _secret_ sauce, not _secret_ spy)